aionescu/wasm-hs/README.md

 ## Ergonomics

-In order to provide better ergonomics as a Haskell DSL, the project deviates from the WASM specification in a few aspects:
+In order to provide better ergonomics as a Haskell DSL, the project deviates from the WebAssembly specification in a few aspects:

-* The operand stack can contain values of any Haskell type, not just the WASM primitive types (`i32`, `i64`, `f32`, `f64`).
+* The operand stack can contain values of any Haskell type, not just the Wasm primitive types (`i32`, `i64`, `f32`, `f64`).
 * Arithmetic and comparison instructions are overloaded using the standard Haskell typeclasses (`Num`, `Ord` etc.).
 * Boolean instructions (comparisons, `br_if` etc.) use Haskell's native `Bool` type, rather than encoding booleans as `0` or `1` of type `i32`.
 * Variables use alphanumeric names (rather than numeric indices), and are scoped explicitly (using a `let'` instruction), rather than being function-scoped.